digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-4-2-for-loops.rst

 |CodingEx| **Coding Exercise**

-   The ``ForLoop`` program contains a for loop that counts from 1 to 5.
+   The ``E01ForLoop`` program contains a for loop that counts from 1 to 5.
 Can you change it to count from 2 to 10?

-   The ``ForLoopFromWhile`` program contains a while loop that counts from 5 to 10.
+   The ``E02ForLoopFromWhile`` program contains a while loop that counts from 5 to 10.
 Run it and see what it does.
 Can you change it to a for-loop?
 Run your for-loop.
 Does it do the same thing?

 .. note::